-The Company provides packaging and test services through its factories in the Philippines as well as its test facility in the U.S. A new packaging factory is currently being equipped at the Company's Chandler, Arizona site with expected start-up in 1999.
-In addition, the Company provides packaging and test services through AICL's four factories in Korea, which provide such services to the Company pursuant to a Supply Agreement.
-In 1996, 1997 and the three months ended March 31, 1998, AICL provided packaging and test services which accounted for approximately 72%, 68% and 67%, respectively, of the Company's revenues.
+The Company provides packaging and test services through its factories in the Philippines as well as its test facility in the U.S. The Company's Chandler, Arizona site is currently equipped for limited scale advanced packaging processes.
+In addition, the Company provides packaging and test services through ASI's four factories in Korea, which provide such services to the Company pursuant to a Supply Agreement.
+In 1996, 1997 and the six months ended June 30, 1998, ASI provided packaging and test services which accounted for approximately 72%, 68% and 67%, respectively, of the Company's revenues.
 In addition to providing world-class manufacturing services, these factories provide purchasing, engineering, and customer service support.
-The Company recently began offering wafer fabrication services through AICL's new state-of-the-art .25 micron wafer foundry in Korea pursuant to a Supply Agreement.
-The size, location, and manufacturing services provided by each of the Company's and AICL's primary facilities is set forth in the table below.
-See "Risk Factors -- Dependence on Relationship With AICL; Potential Conflicts of Interest," "-- Expansion of Manufacturing Capacity; Profitability Affected by

-Capacity Utilization Rates," "-- Risks Associated with New Wafer Fabrication Business" and "-- Inability to Obtain Packaging and Test Equipment in a Timely Fashion."
+The Company recently began offering wafer fabrication services through ASI's new state-of-the-art .25 micron wafer foundry in Korea pursuant to a Supply Agreement.
+The size, location, and manufacturing services provided by each of the Company's and ASI's primary facilities is set forth in the table below.
+See "Risk Factors -- Dependence on Relationship With ASI; Potential Conflicts of Interest," "--Expansion of Manufacturing Capacity; Profitability Affected by Capacity Utilization Rates," "-- Risks Associated with New Wafer Fabrication Business" and "-- Inability to Obtain Packaging and Test Equipment in a Timely Fashion."